 Aspirin

-Aspirin may be recommended to help to control pain and inflammation for dogs that have developed arthritis in their hips as a result of canine hip dysplasia.
+Aspirin may be recommended to help control pain and inflammation for dogs with arthritis in their hips due to canine hip dysplasia.
 The dosage of aspirin varies based on your dog’s weight and your vet’s recommendations, so purchasing a powdered form may make it easier to administer.

 You do not need a prescription from your vet to purchase aspirin, but it is crucial that you follow your vet’s instructions for giving your dog aspirin.
 This is because aspirin can have serious side effects in dogs, such as vomiting and gastrointestinal ulceration.
 An overdose can lead to coma and even death.
 Alert your vet immediately if your dog has any side effects.